Flash Fiction Writing Exercises

 Flash Your Fiction

 Select a short story you’ve written that is either completed or near completion.
 Try to choose one that is about ten pages long.
-You can do this exercise with an entire manuscript, or with a story that is just a couple of pages long, but ten pages is good to start with.
+You can do this exercise with an entire manuscript, or with a story that is just a couple of pages long, but ten pages is ideal.

-Of course, this is an oversimplified example, but it gives you an idea of just how much a story can be broken down into its basic movements.
+Of course, this is an oversimplified example, but it gives you an idea of just how much a story can be stripped to reveal its core movements.

 More Flash Fiction Writing Exercises

 - Write a piece of flash fiction from scratch and try to keep it under 1000 words.
-If you really want to push yourself, aim for less than 500 words.
+If you really want to push yourself, aim for fewer than 500 words.
+Remember, the story must have a beginning, a middle, and an end, and it has to have a central conflict.
 It’s harder than it sounds!

 - Instead of rewriting an entire piece, turn a scene or a chapter into a flash fiction story.

 - Turn movies, novels, and other story sources into flash fiction writing exercises.
-Take the plot from a movie or book that you like and try to write it as a piece of flash fiction.
+Take the plot from a favorite book or movie and write it as a piece of flash fiction.

 Are You Up For It?